felixwittwer/the_multikeyboard/README.md

 </div>

 A custom keyboard that does it all.
 Standard keyboard, steno keyboard and macropad.
 It is a 115% keyboard that is a true alrounder.
-Besides all the features it excells your typing experience by hafing a slightly curved shape and some cool wrist rests that attatch magneticaly.
+Besides all the features it excells your typing experience by having a slightly curved shape and some cool wrist rests that attatch magneticaly.

 <img src="./images/the_multiboard.png" />